-The Mercedes-Benz Museum in Stuttgart is joining the International Museum Day celebrations on May 17, 2026, offering free entry to its permanent exhibition that showcases 140 years of automotive innovation and development.
+The Mercedes-Benz Museum in Stuttgart is joining the celebrations for International Museum Day, set for May 17, 2026.
+On this day, visitors can enjoy free entry to the permanent exhibition, which spans 140 years of automobile innovation and technological advancement.

-In addition to complimentary access, visitors can enjoy the advanced Roarington driving simulators, located on Level 0.
-These simulators give guests the chance to experience iconic racing tracks with historic Mercedes-Benz models, including digital versions of the 300 SLR, 300 SL "Gullwing," and 190 E Evo II.
+In addition to free admission, guests will have access to advanced driving simulators provided by Roarington, located on Floor 0.
+These simulators offer a hands-on experience with iconic Mercedes models on legendary race tracks, including digital versions of the 300 SLR, the 300 SL "Gullwing," and the 190 E Evo II.

 Driving simulators at the Mercedes-Benz Museum in Stuttgart.
-Photo: JF Films, Mercedes-Benz The museum will also host a Classics & Coffee event centered around the G-Class model, featuring a car display, public activities, and experiential content.
-A day earlier, on May 16, an exclusive invite-only event featuring lectures, VR experiences, music, and culinary delights will also take place..
+Photo: JF Films, Mercedes-Benz The museum will also host the Classics & Coffee event with a special focus on the G-Class model.
+This day will feature a vehicle display, interactive activities for all ages, and additional experiential content.
+One day earlier, on May 16, an exclusive pre-event for invited guests will be held, including lectures, a VR experience, music, and culinary content.

-The museum notes that, due to a city race in Stuttgart, access to the venue will be restricted to vehicles only from 10:00 AM on May 17 via a dedicated entrance.
-The museum itself opens as usual at 9:00 AM.
+The museum notes that due to a city race in Stuttgart, vehicle access will be restricted from 10:00 AM on May 17 via a dedicated entrance.
+The museum itself will open as usual at 9:00 AM.

 Mercedes-Benz Museum in Germany.
 Photo: Mercedes-Benz The Mercedes-Benz Museum, which opened in 2006, operates throughout the week (Tuesday to Sunday) from 9:00 AM to 6:00 PM.
 The ticket desk closes at 5:00 PM.

-The museum emphasizes that International Museum Day is an opportunity to make automotive history and innovation accessible to the wider public, as part of the celebrations marking 140 years of the Mercedes-Benz brand.
+The museum emphasizes that International Museum Day is a chance to make the history and innovation of the automotive world accessible to a broad audience, as part of celebrations marking 140 years of the Mercedes-Benz brand's innovation.

 Driving simulators at the Mercedes-Benz Museum in Stuttgart.
 Photo: JF Films, Mercedes-Benz